wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 Multiprocessing is only implemented in the cluster process of the master node, and `concurrent.futures.ProcessPoolExecutor <https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor>`_ is used for this purpose.
 Cluster tasks can use any free process in the process pool to delegate and execute in parallel those parts of their logic that are more CPU intensive.
 With this, it is possible to take advantage of more cores of a CPU and increase the overall performance of the cluster process.
 When combined with asyncio, best results are obtained.

 Processes are only created when a task needs them, but once created they are not destroyed.
 They stay in the process pool waiting for new jobs to be assigned to them.
-There is a limit on the number of processes that can exist within the pool, which is defined inside the `process_pool_size` variable of the `cluster.json <https://github.com/wazuh/wazuh/blob/master/framework/wazuh/core/cluster/cluster.json>`_ file.
+There is a limit on the number of processes that can exist within the pool, which is defined inside the `process_pool_size` variable of the `cluster.json <https://github.com/wazuh/wazuh/blob/|WAZUH_LATEST_MINOR|/framework/wazuh/core/cluster/cluster.json>`_ file.
 The threads/tasks that use multiprocessing in the cluster are:

 * **File integrity thread**: It takes care of calculating the hash of all the files to be synchronized, which requires high CPU usage.
 This calculation is done in a different process.
 * **Agent info thread**: This task has a section in charge of communicating with wazuh-db to send it all the information of the agents.
 The communication is done in small chunks so as not to saturate the service socket, which made it a somewhat slow process and not a good candidate for the use of asyncio.
 Therefore, this section is delegated to a child process.
-* **Integrity thread**: The processing of files received in the master from the workers (extra-valid) is prone to being interleaved for the different nodes and to being very slow when using asyncio.
+* **Integrity thread**: The processing of files received in the master from the workers (extra-valid) is prone to be interleaved for the different nodes and to be very slow when using asyncio.
 Therefore, this part makes use of multiprocessing to execute this action in parallel without blocking the parent cluster process.

 Below you can see a diagram of the process pool creation flow and how the necessary children are created and reused for each task: